wjakob/nanobind/docs/api_core.rst

 nanobind exposes a low-level interface to provide fine-grained control over the sequence of steps that instantiates a Python object wrapping a C++ instance.
-An thorough explanation of these features is provided in a :ref:`separate section <lowlevel>`.
+A thorough explanation of these features is provided in a :ref:`separate section <lowlevel>`.

 Type objects